See these metrics for your own team

 Pricing Overview

-Allstacks follows the enterprise playbook: no public pricing, no free tier, and a mandatory sales process.
-This is consistent with their target market of large engineering organizations that need value stream intelligence across multiple toolchains.
-The estimated cost of $25-50/dev/month places Allstacks at the premium end of the engineering analytics market.
+Allstacks publishes tiered per-contributor pricing rather than requiring a sales call to see any numbers, which is consistent with their target market of large engineering organizations that need value stream intelligence across multiple toolchains.
+At $400-600 per contributor per year, Allstacks sits at the premium end of the engineering analytics market.

 | Plan | Price | Pricing Model | Transparency |